UIUC-iSchool-DataViz/fall2021-acg-acu/week02/lecture03.md

 ## Today's Topics

- * How does drawing work?
  * Data Formats
- * Operational Palette
-   * Filtering
-   * Sampling
-   * Mutation
-   * Histograms and aggregations
+ * How do images and drawings work?
-   * Splitting
- * Data types in a visualization
- * Distributions
- * Elements of a visualization

 ---